4 month sleep regression - fact or fiction?

 This is a full sleep cycle for a baby, they take 15-20 minutes to drift off from a light sleep to a deep sleep, and this deep sleep is over 25 minutes later.
 If your baby is napping for more than 45 minutes, they are completing more than one of these sleep cycles.
+(See the above diagram)

-Overnight in the first 3 months often your babies sleep cycles or phases are 4-6 hour’s long, this can mean you baby sleeps for 4-6 hours has a quick feed and then returns to sleep for another 4-6 hours, bliss!
+Overnight in the first 3 months often your babies sleep cycles are 4-6 hour’s long, this can mean you baby sleeps for 4-6 hours has a quick feed and then returns to sleep for another 4-6 hours, bliss!

 Once this 4-month sleep regression hits and your baby’s night sleep patterns change, babies often start to wake every 2-4 hours overnight.

-We only expect a partial wake up every 2 hour’s, so a well-rested baby will stir and if being monitored for sleep, they will drift into a light sleep phase, and then back into a deeper sleep for a further 2 hours before fully waking up.
+We only expect a partial wake up every 2 hour’s, so a well-rested baby will stir and they will drift into a light sleep phase, and then back into a deeper sleep for a further 2 hours before fully waking up.

 What can you do to help your Baby?

 As the 4-month sleep regression is not really a regression but a progression in your babies sleep maturity, it is not something which your baby will “come through” or something which passes by.

 Ensure their sleep environment is conducive to good sleep, a nice dark sleep space will promote melatonin production and be less distracting when you baby wakes after 45 minutes’.

 Ensuring your baby has an age appropriate awake window, one which means baby is not over or under tired.
 We generally aim for around 2 hours awake time by 4 months, this is of course give or take depending on the baby.

 Once your basics are in place, you can consider if your baby can self-settle, or if they are heading in that direction?

 They are miserable.

-Hang in there!
 If your baby has started taking these short 45 minutes, and their night sleep is regressing you are probably finding yourself in a very stressed, overwhelmed and exhausted state!

 Concentrating on more night sleep will help both of you to feel less over tired, and consequently you will both have more patience to deal with the short naps once you are ready.